Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 ## [Added] Method `andReturnFirstArg()`

-When adding expectation on returning value of applied filters or functions, it is now possible to use `andReturnFirstArg()` to make the Mockery expectation return first argument received.
+When adding expectations on returning value of applied filters or functions, it is now possible to use `andReturnFirstArg()` to make the Mockery expectations return first argument received.

 ```php
 // Brain\Monkey v2: